EconomyLong-term prospects for the development of the Ukrainian Economy

 The country was ranked 20th in the AT Kearney Global Services Location Index.
 Moreover, Ukraine was also ranked 2nd in the Global Innovation Index by Wipo in 2020.

-To back up this claim, most experts use Israeli as an example.
-It’s the exact path taken by the country years ago.
+Most experts use Israel as an example to back up this claim.
+It’s the exact path the country took years ago.
 First, the country used information technologies as a defense tool, and then it became public.

 Some experts also believe that Ukrainian businesses should focus on international markets.
-It could become the salvation for Ukraine, enabling its business, and thus the overall economy, to survive and stay afloat.
-This focus would allow companies to pay their taxes, support the economy, and naturally bring foreign currency into the country.
+This focus could become Ukraine’s salvation, enabling its businesses and, thus, the overall economy to survive and stay afloat.
+It would allow companies to pay taxes, support the economy, and naturally bring foreign currency into the country.

 Eu Membership And Its Prospects For Ukraine

-Undoubtedly, Ukraine’s economy will be growing fast with investors’ help.
-Investors will receive profit while the economy is growing.
-If Ukraine is successful in reaching all high standards of the EU, it will keep getting more foreign investors.
+Undoubtedly, Ukraine’s economy will grow fast with investors’ help.
+Investors will profit while the economy is growing.
+If Ukraine successfully reaches all the high standards of the EU, it will keep getting more foreign investors.

 Foreign Financial Support

 As mentioned, becoming an EU member is a long journey.
 However, different European organizations and separate governments are already supporting Ukraine.
-European and U.S organizations that have previously provided Ukraine with financial aid are increasing the amounts of support.
+European and U.S. organizations that have previously provided Ukraine with financial aid are increasing support.

-UNDP aims to create a fund for entrepreneurs forced to relocate their businesses from the east and south of the country.
-The goal is also to provide work to refugees after their return to Ukraine.
+UNDP aims to create funds for entrepreneurs forced to relocate their businesses from the east and south of the country.
+It also aims to provide work to refugees after their return to Ukraine.
 According to various estimates, there are 5-6 million refugees.

 Another organization supporting Ukraine is the International Finance Corporation (IFC).
-It aims to support private businesses.
-The main help it provides is speeding up the project approval procedures.
+It aims to support private businesses and provides the main help by speeding up the project approval procedures.

-Moreover, IFC understands the consequences of Russia’s war against Ukraine and its consequences for the world.
+Moreover, IFC understands Russia’s war against Ukraine and its consequences for the world.
 For example, Ukraine is one of the largest suppliers of agricultural products.
 The organization and several Ukrainian banks work together to support critical exports and imports in Ukraine.

 Reconstruction And Investments Control

-Undoubtedly, Ukraine will require billions of dollars to rebuild its infrastructure, economy, rebuild homes for its citizens, etc. However, serious questions arise: where to get finances, and who will control the process?
+Undoubtedly, Ukraine will require billions of dollars to rebuild its infrastructure, economy, homes for its citizens, etc. However, serious questions arise: where will the funds come from, and who will control the process?

-The U.S and Europe are already helping.
-The European Commission published a rebuilding plan in May.
+The U.S. and Europe are already helping.
+In May, the European Commission published a rebuilding plan.
 Some of the key parts of this plan include grants, loans, and investments.
 But the question is, how should the country spend the money to recover effectively?

-The world already has experience when it comes to rebuilding cities and countries after the war.
+The world has already experienced rebuilding cities and countries after war.
 Most experts use the positive reconstruction experience after World War II.
-However, there is Afghanistan and Kuwait and their less successful rebuilding experience.
+However, Afghanistan and Kuwait have less successful rebuilding experiences.
 Ukraine will have to analyze these experiences to avoid mistakes.

-An analytical platform, VoxUkraine, with American and Swedish experts, came up with the plan “A blueprint for the reconstruction of Ukraine.”
+An analytical platform, VoxUkraine, with American and Swedish experts, devised the plan “A blueprint for the reconstruction of Ukraine.”
 It differentiates six critical points necessary to rebuild the country:

 1. Ukraine should reform its structures and move toward the European Union.